YiweiLiant/built_shell/README.md

       it works on  short input (< 65536 bytes), but deadlocks on longer input.
 Your implemenation must work correctly when sending large amounts of data through the pipe for full credit.

-      Using fcntl with F_SETPIPE_SZ to adjust the kernel buffer size to "larger than you think we will test with" is NOT a valid approach.
-      If I see you trying to do this, you will get no credit for part 4.